adagioNeo/WindowStash/README.md

 # :skunk: WindowStash
-A simple DOS Batch File program to implement a hidden folder for your windows
+A simple DOS Batch File program to implement a hidden folder for your MS Windows Operating Systems.

 ## :label: init